Cognitive Behavioral Therapy For Addiction Treatment

 - Cognitive restructuring

 Using this CBT technique, your therapist will ask you questions about different scenarios and your thoughts, feelings, or reactions to them.
 Your response will help them identify problematic thought patterns.
-Once they make you aware of them, you work together to reshape these patterns into healthier, more productive ones.
+Once they make you aware of these, you work together to reshape these patterns into healthier, more productive ones.

 Writing down your thoughts can come in handy in helping you identify common patterns.
 Your therapist may ask you to keep a record of all the negative or troubling thoughts you’ve had between sessions then you’ll work together to find more positive ones you can choose instead.
 Journaling your new thoughts and feelings, compared to your previous troubling ones is a great way for you to keep track of the changes and growth you make as your recovery progresses.